akhilreddy32/Make-Over-Monday/README.md

 **Repository Structure**

-/data: Contains the datasets used for each week's challenge.

-/visualizations: Holds the visualizations created for each challenge, including images and interactive dashboards.

 /code: Stores any code files (e.g., Python, R, or SQL scripts) used for data preparation or visualization.

 Weekly Submissions